 Choosing which size TV to buy can make you feel like an indecisive mess.
 There are lots of options in TV selection but no decision feels more important than what size TV to buy.

 Will it be too big for the room?
 Will I regret getting the smaller option?
 Is it worth the extra money?

 The vast majority of Americans end up choosing between a 55-inch TV and 65-inch TV and the general consensus is that bigger is better: buy the 65-inch TV if you can afford it.
-Rarely do people complain that their TV is too big and 55-inch TVs are no longer considered Big Screens for good reason.
+Rarely do people complain that their TV is too big but the disappointment of buying a TV that’s too small lingers forever.

-We recommend following these guidelines and tips to choose between 55-inch and 65-inch TVs if you still can’t decide:
+We recommend following these guidelines and tips to choose between 55-inch and 65-inch TVs:

-- Understand the math.
-A 65-inch TV is about 5 inches taller and 9 inches wider than a 55-inch TV.
+- a 65-inch TV is about 5 inches taller and 9 inches wider than a 55-inch TV.

 - Try before you buy.
 Use painter’s tape to outline the size of both options on the wall to get a feel for each size.